Jwhiles/CV/README.md

 __January 2018 - Present__

   At the Trainline I work on customer facing services which are reliable and scalable.
-A lot of work has been focused on optimisation - I was able to make significant savings in our API spend by improving how we handle loading certain data.
+A lot of my work has been focused on optimisation - and I have learnt that building services that respond quickly to users is one of the best ways to drive conversion.
-  I am currently responsible for replatforming the company's biggest web traffic driver to Node.JS and React, whilst also working as part of a larger SEO focused team to ensure common standards are met in our services.
+  I am currently responsible for replatforming one of the Trainline's most heavily trafficked web services from .NET to Node.js whilst ensuring full feature parity and improved efficiency.

 ### JavaScript Engineer - Just Giving
 __March 2017 - January 2018__

-  Creating great user experiences for charities and their supporters using the best of the modern JavaScript ecosystem.
-As part of a cross functional team I work closely with C# developers and web designers using agile methodologies to deliver consistent development whilst ensuring end-user satisfaction.
+  At Just Giving I created great user experiences for charities and their supporters using the best of the modern JavaScript ecosystem.
+As part of a cross functional team I worked closely with C# developers and web designers to ensuring end-user satisfaction.
   I was heavily involved in maintaining a library of reusable code which includes user interface components, a comprehensive style guide, and server side utilities.
+  I introduced TypeScript to my team, which improved the reliability of our products and made me really appreciate the benefits of static tying.

 ### Developer - Founders and Coders
 __October 2016 - February 2017__